Arsenic-ATG/Arsenic-ATG/README.md

 </p>

-**NOTE** : this matrix does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github
+**NOTE** : the above data does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github
 </details>